 Finally, the top tier gives providers access to a data analytics package.

 The future holds really exciting things for Paper Pinecone.
 As they continue to expand they are working to add curriculum planning for home-based providers who don’t have the same resources as large centers.
-Paper Pinecone are also actively looking for the right software partner.
-The childcare SAAS market has exploded in recent years and Paper Pinecone have a built-in customer base for them.
+Paper Pinecone is also actively looking for the right software partner.
+The childcare SAAS market has exploded in recent years and Paper Pinecone has a built-in customer base for them.

 There are other dynamic verticals that are a natural extension of Paper Pinecone’s service as well.

-Paper Pinecone is poised for rapid growth and a strategic acquisition in the not-too-distant future.
+Paper Pinecone is poised for rapid growth and strategic acquisition in the not-too-distant future.